 If a sample allows imaging at different tip-sample forces, this circumstance could be used for a compositional imaging in contact mode.
 Surface locations with different stiffness can be depressed by the tip-force to dissimilar levels and, therefore, their contrast in height or topography images will depend on imaging force.

 At present, oscillatory modes are used much more frequently than contact mode, because the former can be applied to a broader range of materials.
 However, in some applications contact mode imaging is still attractive due to the higher imaging speed compared to the oscillatory modes.
 Comparative studies of some samples with both contact and oscillatory modes could be beneficial for interpretation of their images and sample characterization.

 When scanning in fluids (for example under water or physiological buffers), the capillary force is eliminated and the electrostatic forces are largely screened.
 Consequently, in experiments under liquids imaging at lower forces is easier achieved than at ambient conditions.Important: The aluminum reflective coating is stable in water and ethanol.
-However, certain experimental conditions that may cause its corrosion.
+However, certain experimental conditions may cause its corrosion.
 For example, Al dissolves readily in caustic alkali solutions to give aluminum hydroxide.
 When Al coating is subject to corrosion, use uncoated cantilevers or cantilevers with chemically inert Au coating.